 - Undertake a comprehensive strategic planning process: The development of structure plans for priority infill areas can assist in a smoother development approval process.

 - Apply supply-side interventions: stimulating infill development by lowering some of the barriers such as improving development feasibility and creating efficient planning approvals.

 - Apply demand-side interventions: to stimulate the demand for infill development such as improving public transport, creating attractive and highly liveable communities and ensuring housing diversity.

 - Apply governance structure most likely to achieve desired outcomes: A governance model is required to facilitate infill development by implementing the recommendations above and providing a combination of leadership, facilitation and implementation.

-The new Department of State Growth will work with the relevant Councils to determine how to best progress the findings from the Infill Development Report.
+The Department of State Growth will work with the relevant Councils to progress the findings from the Infill Development Report.